CS 2281R: Mathematical & Engineering Principles for Training Foundation Models

 Lecture 7: Thurs, October 17

-Instructor: Vahan Petrosyan, CEO SuperAnnotate
+Instructor: Vahan Petrosyan, CEO, and Leo Lindén, PMM, SuperAnnotate

 Topics: Annotation